influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/monitor-an-influxenterprise-cluster.md

 ---
-title: Monitor an InfluxEnterprise Cluster
+title: Monitoring InfluxEnterprise clusters
 menu:
   chronograf_1_4:
     weight: 30
     parent: Guides
 ---

-[InfluxEnterprise](/enterprise_influxdb/v1.2/) offers high availability and a highly-scalable clustering solution for your time-series data needs.
+[InfluxEnterprise](/enterprise_influxdb/v1.2/) offers high availability and a highly-scalable clustering solution for your time series data needs.
 Use Chronograf to assess your cluster's health and monitor the infrastructure behind your project.

-This guides offers step-by-step instructions for using Chronograf, [InfluxDB](/influxdb/latest/), and [Telegraf](/telegraf/latest/) to monitor the data nodes in your InfluxEnteprise cluster.
+This guides offers step-by-step instructions for using Chronograf, [InfluxDB](/influxdb/latest/), and [Telegraf](/telegraf/latest/) to monitor data nodes in your InfluxEnteprise cluster.

 ## Requirements

-The sections below assume you have a fully-functioning InfluxEnterprise cluster with authentication enabled.
+You have a fully-functioning InfluxEnterprise cluster with authentication enabled.
 See the InfluxEnterprise documentation for
 [detailed setup instructions](/enterprise_influxdb/latest/production_installation/).
-This guide uses a cluster with three meta nodes and three data nodes; the steps are also applicable to other cluster arrangements.
+This guide uses a cluster with three meta nodes and three data nodes; the steps are also applicable to other cluster configurations.

-We recommend having a separate server to store your monitoring data.
+InfluxData recommends using a separate server to store your monitoring data.
 It is possible to store the monitoring data in your cluster and [connect the cluster to Chronograf](/chronograf/v1.4/troubleshooting/frequently-asked-questions/#how-do-i-connect-chronograf-to-an-influxenterprise-cluster), but, in general, your monitoring data should live on a separate server.

 Finally, this guide assumes that you're working on an Ubuntu 16.04 installation.